-The specific processes used to meet this element are described on page 4 of this booklet as well as in the Laboratory Compliance Plan available on the Laboratory web site on Inside Beaumont Online.
+The specific processes used to meet this element are described on page 4 of this booklet as well as in the Laboratory Compliance Plan available on the Laboratory Services web site on Inside Beaumont Online.

-In addition, all laboratory compliance education printed materials are posted on the Laboratory Services web site under Continuing Education, Laboratory Compliance Education Program.
+In addition, all laboratory compliance education printed materials are included in the Beaumont learning management system.